http://www.amazon.com. All the Babble of the Souk. Robin Ouzman Hislop

 each a new thought after a pause for breath, or so it seems, each with an image that sparkles, almost with effrontery.
 That’s how I like my poetry – image, sound, and bare-faced cheek.

-As the images pile up, or maybe I unearth more as I drill down, discovering depth in the poetry, the typographical puzzles pile up too, and I begin to wonder if they are deliberate cantrips on the poet’s part.
-I hope they are.
-I hope they are, because I want to trust the poet’s intentions.
-I know he’s not your average Internet Joe, but a man with a mean, keen pen.
-He knows how to play, how to make free, how to brew poetry:
+As the images pile up, or maybe I unearth more as I drill down, discovering depth in the poetry, I know he’s not your average Internet Joe, but a man with a mean, keen pen, he knows how to play, how to make free, how to brew poetry:

 A trickle through a diaphanous sheen